UbiquityDotNET/Llvm.NET/Samples/Kaleidoscope/Kaleidoscope.Runtime/Kaleidoscope-Runtime.md

 ### Really lazy compilation
 While the basic lazy compilation of IR to native code has performance benefits over a pure interpreter, it still has the potential for wasted overhead converting the parsed language to LLVM IR.
-Fortunately, the LLVM and Ubiquity.NET.Llvm OrcJit support truly lazy compilation.
-This is done by asking the JIT to create a stub for a named symbol and then, whenever code calls that symbol the stub calls back to the JIT which then calls back the application to generate the IR, add the module to the JIT and trigger compilation to native.
+Fortunately, the LLVM and Ubiquity.NET.Llvm.OrcJitv2 supports truly lazy compilation.
+This is done by asking the JIT to create a stub for a named symbol and then, whenever code calls that symbol the stub calls back to the JIT which then calls back the application to 'materialize' the IR, add the module to the JIT and trigger compilation to native.
 Thus, achieving true Just-In-Time compilation.

->[!CAUTION]
-> The truly lazy functionality is currently disabled due to a bug in the underlying LLVM OrcJIT
-> implementation on Windows.